BobrHere/dddam-app/README.md

 ![suggest parameters](./docs/suggest-use-case-params.png)

-Typescript surprizes us again and makes IDE suggest the type of the parameters.
+Typescript surprizes us again and makes IDE suggest the type of the parameters of the specified Use Case.
 But the parameters will be validated by anyway so you can pass any not validated data.

 Then the Use Case and Events will just work.